palo-it-th/LLM-Bash-Agent/README.md

 ## Example prompts

-For example prompts, please refer to the [Readme-examples.md](Readme-examples.md) file.
+- For example prompts, please refer to the [Readme-examples.md](Readme-examples.md) file.
+- For ReAct prompts, please refer to the [ReAct.md](ReAct.md) file.

+## TODO

+- [ ] Add a button to open log file in Bash Script Magician